BlackRock Joins AI Mania, Calling It a Potential ‘Mega Force’

 “Broad worker shortages could create incentives for companies to hold onto workers, even if sales decline, for fear of not being able to hire them back,” the report said.
 “That could take a bigger toll on corporate profit margins than in the past as companies maintain employment, creating a tough outlook for developed-market equities.”

-Despite all the headwinds, BlackRock reckons the new macro regime is providing plenty of opportunities as long as investors get selective within asset classes and take advantage of structural shifts, such as the rise of AI, decarbonization and the growth of private direct lending.
+Despite all the headwinds, BlackRock reckons the new macro regime is providing plenty of opportunities as long as investors get selective within asset classes and take advantage of structural shifts, such as decarbonization, the growth of private direct lending and the rise of AI.

-“Broad asset class exposures will no longer deliver the returns of the past, we think.
-Investors may find opportunities by getting more granular,” it said.
-“Mega forces are shaping the macro regime — and investment opportunities.
-Harnessing mega forces requires continuously assessing what markets have priced in.”
+While the rally in AI has drawn comparisons with the dot-com bubble of 2000, when the market was driven by a similarly narrow breadth of technology stocks before a crash, BlackRock’s Tony DeSpirito said earnings growth is coming.

+“Demand is really real,” said DeSpirito, BlackRock’s chief investment officer of US fundamental equities.
+“I think that contrasts what’s going on in AI versus the metaverse a year ago, or virtual reality.
+The orders are there.”

 Some more midyear 2023 calls: